 April 25 is the anniversary of the establishment of the United States Province of the Priests of the Sacred Heart.
 The first Priest of the Sacred Heart who came to the United States was, in all probability, Fr.
 Leo John Dehon.
 Participation in the Eucharistic Congress, held in Montreal, occasioned the trip that took him around the world…

-Death should be the end of the story.
+Reflecting on Easter Death should be the end of the story.
 At least for many people, that is what the fear of death suggests.
 Because we cannot know experientially what exists beyond our physical death, temptation fills the void with a sense of nothingness, dread, or both.
-Belief in some form of existence beyond that of […]
+Belief in some form of existence beyond that […]

 “In the mysteries of my Passion,” Fr.
 Dehon imagines Jesus telling a disciple, “I am truly a book written within and without (Revelation 5:1), and what is written there is my love.”
 In this meditation from the book, The Life of Love towards the Sacred Heart of Jesus, Fr.
 Dehon continues speaking in the person of Jesus…